CloudLabsAI-Azure/mslearn-fabric/Instructions/Labs/MS-01-Data-Engineering.md

 - Task 1: Sign up for Microsoft Fabric Trial
 - Task 2: Create a workspace
-- Task 3: Enable Copilot inside a Codespace
+- Task 3: Create a lakehouse
 - Task 4: Create a pipeline
 - Task 5: Create a notebook
 - Task 6: Use SQL to query tables